-In choosing the method Master you must enter the IP address of the slave node.
+In choosing the method Master you must enter the IP address of the VoIP interface of the slave node.

-Fig. 1.91: HA Dashboard Master
+Fig. 1.102: HA Dashboard Master

 Important: You have to restart all services (xivo-service restart) once the master node is configured.